rhodey/react.rhodey.org/md/minimal-blog-platform-react.md

 ```

 ### BlogEntry
-`BlogEntry` can be found in [js/blog-entry.js](https://github.com/rhodey/rhodey.org/blob/ed7b1af8feab645622639cf6bae76157686c9c88/js/blog-entry.js), all it does is fetch the Markdown file referenced in the content index and then render it using *Marked*.
-Once again I've stripped out the fancy CSS transition animation for focus:
+`BlogEntry` can be found in [js/blog-entry.js](https://github.com/rhodey/rhodey.org/blob/ed7b1af8feab645622639cf6bae76157686c9c88/js/blog-entry.js), all it does is fetch the Markdown file referenced in the content index and then render it using *Marked*, *React Header*, and [Highlight.js](https://highlightjs.org).
+Once again I'm stripping out the fancy CSS transition for focus:

 ```JavaScript
 var BlogEntry = React.createClass({